 g Includes occupants of other unknown vehicle types and other nonmotorists.

-n 1992-97 data come from the Marine Safety Management Information System.
+s 1992-97 data come from the Marine Safety Management Information System.
 Between 1998 and 2001 the U.S. Coast Guard phased in a new computer system to track safety data, the Marine Information for Safety and Law Enforcement System.
 During that period data come from combining entries in the Marine Safety Management Information System with entries in the Marine Information for Safety and Law Enforcement System.
-Data for 2002, 2003, and 2004 come from the Marine Information for Safety and Law Enforcement System.
-Data for prior years come from other sources and may not be directly comparable.

-To reduce double counting, the following adjustments are made: For Railroad, injuries involving motor vehicles at public highway-rail grade crossings are excluded because such injuries are assumed to be included in Highway injuries.
-Railroad includes only injuries involving motor vehicles at private highway-rail grade crossings and those not involving motor vehicles.
-For Transit, commuter rail, demand response, motorbus, and vanpool injuries are excluded because they are counted as Railroad or Highway injuries.
+To reduce double counting, the following adjustments are made to Total Injuries: For Railroad, injuries involving motor vehicles at public highway-rail grade crossings are excluded because such fatalities are assumed to be included in Highway fatalities.
+For Transit, non-rail modes, including aerial tramway, motor bus, bus rapid transit, commuter bus, demand response, demand taxi, ferryboat, jitney, publico, trolleybus, and vanpool injuries are excluded because they are counted as Water and Highway fatalities.

-Highway numbers are not actual counts, but estimates of the actual counts.
+Highway numbers including totals are estimates rather than actual counts.
 The estimates are calculated from data obtained from a nationally representative sample of crashes collected through NHTSA's General Estimates System (GES).
 Estimates are rounded to the nearest 1,000.
 Estimates less than 500 indicate that the sample size was too small to produce a meaningful estimate and should be rounded to zero.

 1970-94: National Transportation Safety Board, Annual Review of Aircraft Accident Data: General Aviation (Washington, DC: Annual issues).